marceltannich/Auto-Login-Admin/README.md

 # Auto-Login Plugin for Local Development

-This WordPress plugin is designed to simplify local development by automatically logging in users and bypassing issues like fatal errors from third-party code or frequent logouts.
+This WordPress plugin is designed to simplify local debugging by automatically logging in users and bypassing issues like fatal errors from third-party code or frequent logouts.
 It ensures a seamless experience when working with local environments, especially when using copies of websites created with tools like Duplicator.

 ## Features
 - Automatically logs in the first administrator account found on your local environment.
-- Avoids fatal errors or interruptions caused by third-party code when creating users via WP-CLI.
+- Avoids fatal errors or interruptions caused by third-party code when creating users via WP-CLI etc.
 - Bypasses frequent automatic logouts.
 - Works even if the login endpoint has been renamed.
 - Only runs in local environments (e.g., `localhost`).